day8/re-frame-10x/README.md

 To understand what is happening in a `re-frame` app, you must understand what data is "happening".

+### It is Just About Data

-So, data is at the core of `re-frame-trace` in both of the ways just described, and data is a powerful and leverageable substrate.
+So, data is at the core of `re-frame-trace` in both of the ways just described, and that should not be the slightest bit surprising.

-Think about it ... every single time you put a printlin into your program, you are printing out what?
+Think about it ... every single time you put a `printlin` into your program, you are printing out what?
 Obvserving data is how you figure out what's going on.

+Have you seen LightTable?
+It was attractive because it co-renders the data and code.
+The shown data is the "paper trail" by which you can percieve the dynamics of the code.

 ### It Is A Data Dashboard

-Except, there's often too much data - you can drown in the detail.
+Observing raw data is certaintly interesting, but it isn't enough.
+Data is the substrate and we want to leverage it.
+Apart from anything else, there's often too much data - you can drown in the detail.

 So, `re-frame-trace` tries to be a "dashboard" which curates this "raw data" into "information" through various kinds of analysis and "roll ups".
 It should deliver insight "at a glance", while still allowing you to drill down into the detail.

 ### Which Is Helpful How?